joaquinvaldezzz/capstone/README.md

 - **Prettier**: A code formatter that helps you maintain consistent formatting and saves time.
 - **Tailwind CSS**: A utility-first CSS framework that enables you to rapidly design and customize your user interface.

-The template also includes some preconfigured settings and dependencies, such as:
+The template also includes some pre-configured settings and dependencies, such as:

 - A `.eslintrc.json` file with some common rules for TypeScript and React development.
 - A `.prettierrc.json` file with some default formatting options.